23 Typical Norwegian Dishes and Traditional Foods

 Ingredients and Preparation

-Popular Types of Norwegian Food
+Popular Types of Norwegian Dishes

 Norwegian dishes are the various specialties enjoyed in Norway, a country in Northern Europe and part of Scandinavia.
 These dishes are strongly influenced by local cuisines, especially by Swedish specialties and food offerings from Denmark.